aws/aws-toolkit-azure-devops/Docs/lambda-deploy.rst

 Description
 -----------

     A short, user-defined function description.
 Lambda does not use this value.
-Assign a meaningful description as you see fit.

 Function Handler*
 -----------------